-The experts in Korean facial massage recommend always starting with a clean face.
+Firstly, the experts in Korean facial massage recommend always starting with a clean face.
 If your face isn’t clean while massaging, then excess toxins and waste in the skin can cause blockages and trouble.

 Koreans believe that facial massage increases circulation, draining the lymph nodes and removing toxins to create brighter, more radiant skin.
 It can assist with a range of different skin concerns, from anti-ageing to puffiness and dull, lacklustre skin

 Why: Tensing the muscles on your face can cause wrinkles, which is why regular massage offers anti-ageing benefits.

 How to Do It: To do an anti-ageing massage at home, you’ll want to work in an upward circular motion so that you’re working against gravity.
 Firstly, use the pads of your forefingers to gently massage the area beneath your eyes to help reduce the appearance of dark circles and puffiness.

 Why: Massage also helps increase blood and oxygen flow to the face, which can help banish dull skin.

 How to Do It: Focus on your key pressure points, and particularly the delicate skin around the eyes.

 Another great way to increase circulation is to wash your face with cold rather than hot water, as this helps to stimulate blood circulation.
 If you’re really wanting to improve your circulation you can even try dunking your face in a bowl of ice water for 5 – 10 minutes when you wake up.
 This will also help get rid of puffiness.